DogtorJ.com

 13) IVD/Royal Canin- L.I.D.s (potato-based diets)

-14) Lamaderm by NaturaLife (now available at Walmart)- Adult and Puppy formulas
+14) Lamaderm by NaturaLife (now available at many Walmarts)- Adult and Puppy formulas.
+Read the labels though.
+NaturaLife does make some formulas that do not meet our criteria.

 20) PMI Nutrition Exclusive™ Lamb & Rice Adult Formula